 This is a cute little place for weddings up to 80 guests with indoor or outdoor ceremony options.
 Plus there’s a little Church next door too.
 If you’re a sucker for a beautiful English garden, this might be the barn for you.

-Just an hour from Norwich but right out in the sticks Manor mews is a great barn and wins points with us for having a Google review that says the party goes on into the small hours (a complaint for someone NOT at the party!)
+Just an hour from Norwich but right out in the sticks Manor mews is a great barn and wins points with us for having a Google review that says the party goes on into the small hours (a complaint from someone NOT at the party!)

 Country house and a cracking barn, this one’s for the cool kids we reckon with a relaxed but very stylish feel.
 It’s a bit of a favourite amongst wedding photographers, and with good reason.